nodejs/readable-stream/doc/stream.md

 const stream = require('stream');
 ```

-While it is important for all Node.js users to understand how streams works,
+While it is important for all Node.js users to understand how streams work,
 the `stream` module itself is most useful for developers that are creating new
 types of stream instances.
 Developer's who are primarily *consuming* stream
 objects will rarely (if ever) have need to use the `stream` module directly.

-## Organization of this document
+## Organization of this Document

-This document is divided into two primary sections and third section for
+This document is divided into two primary sections with a third section for
 additional notes.
 The first section explains the elements of the stream API that
 are required to *use* streams within an application.
 The second section explains
 the elements of the API that are required to *implement* new types of streams.